 Fast fashion has transformed clothing into a short-lived aspect of our material lives.
 Cheap clothes intended for limited use are produced at the cost of the environment and the people who make them.
 Let’s extend the life span of every pair of pants, every t-shirt and jacket we already own by using them for longer and more often.
 To quit fast fashion simply ask yourself:

 - How long will it last?

-Food manufacturers have to jump through numerous hoops to have their goods organic certified, so shouldn’t this be the same with clothing?
+Food manufacturers have to jump through numerous hoops to get their goods organic-certified, so shouldn’t this be the same with clothing?
 Unfortunately, when it comes to fashion, things aren’t as simple.

-There are a lot of different certifications for various facets of sustainable clothing production, such as ethical, sustainable and transparent fashion.
+There are a lot of different seals and certifications for various facets of sustainable clothing production, such as ethical, sustainable, and transparent fashion.
 This is due to the overall complexity that goes into producing clothes.
-For example, the raw materials that go into producing a particular jacket may be sourced from all over the world and sportswear and socks require synthetic fibers for elasticity and durability.
-To date, there’s not yet an all-encompassing label designating a particular item as sustainable fashion.
+For example, the raw materials that go into producing a particular jacket may be sourced from all over the world, and sportswear and socks require synthetic fibers for elasticity.
+To date, there’s no all-encompassing label designating a particular item as sustainable fashion.
 However, these are the ones to keep your eye out for:

-- You’ll recognize eco-friendly “fair fashion” by the GOTS (Global Organic Textile Standard), a worldwide third party textile processing certification group.
+- You’ll recognize eco-friendly “fair fashion” by the GOTS (Global Organic Textile Standard) label, owned by worldwide third party textile processing certification group.
 It requires all products carrying the “organic” label to be made of 95 percent certified organic fibers.
-What gets certified?
-Textiles (clothing, bedding, towels, raw fibers and fabrics).

 - OEKO-TEX is another noteworthy sustainable certification organization which focuses on toxic chemicals harmful to humans.
 These certifications are found all over the world and ensure chemically-safe leather production, environmentally friendly chemical use in production processes and sustainable supply chains.